 RENCI is seeking an experienced Research Project Manager to report to its Project Management Office.
 This position will be responsible for managing one or more highly complex research and team science coordination projects funded by NIH, NSF, and/or other federal and state government organizations.

-– Incumbent will manage day-to-day operations for these projects in collaboration with RENCI PI’s to include scheduling meetings, running meetings, taking notes, capturing and tracking action items, communicating with all teams, and maintaining project tracking tools.
+Incumbent will manage day-to-day operations for these projects in collaboration with RENCI Pl’s to include scheduling meetings, running meetings, taking notes, capturing and tracking action items, communicating with all teams, and maintaining project tracking tools, documents, and other artifacts.

-– The candidate will develop project management strategy, supporting business cases, detailed project plans and manage project execution to ensure adherence to budget, schedule, reporting, and scope in collaboration with the Senior Research Project Manager.
+The candidate will develop project management strategy, supporting business cases, detailed project plans and manage project execution to ensure adherence to budget, schedule, reporting, and scope in collaboration with PIs and, as applicable, Senior Research Project Managers.

-Incumbent should be a highly motivated strategic thinker, a team player, and a demonstrated problem solver and show an ability to make decisions.
+Incumbent should be a highly motivated, detail-oriented strategic thinker, a team player, and a demonstrated problem solver; and show an ability to make decisions.
 Tasks include:

 - Monitoring and tracking project milestones and deliverables.